lorisleiva/laravel-actions/README.md

 public function handle()
 {
-    // Will only return attributes that have been validated be the above rules.
+    // Will only return attributes that have been validated by the rules above.
     $this->validated();
 }
 ```